ljeroue/Find_Files/README.md

 # Find_Files
-I have struggled with uploading duplicate photo and video files.
-This script locates and move duplicates to a new location.
-Once I review the 'duplicates' I can deleted them all from my computer.
+I have struggled with uploading duplicate photo and video files which has made my lightroom library a mess.
+This script locates and moves duplicates to a new location out of my lightroom library.
+From here, I can give them a final review and then delete the folder to eliminate them from my computer.